stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### LYDIA

-See, I was going to ask "what are you doing about that horrible skin condition?" but I feel like you've already set up--
+See, I was gonna ask, "What are you doing about that horrible skin condition?" but I feel like you've already set up--

 ##### [Ben laughs]

 #### HELEN

-Yeah.
+Yeahhhhhh.

+#### LYDIA

-__Lydia: [groans]__ So foul.
+Ohhhhhhhhhh.
+So foul.

 #### HELEN

 Okay.
-Two more weird leading questions for Alex's character.
+Two more... weird leading questions for Alex's character.

 #### TIM